m-lab/jostler/test/README.txt

 3. e2e.sh is a bash script to invoke jostler with the right parameters for e2e testing.

+4. check_bundles.go is a Go program that validates data and index bundles after e2e tests as follows:
+   - For every index bundle there is a data bundle and vice versa.
+   - Every file specified in the index bundle exists in the data bundle and vice versa.
+   - The order in which files appear in the index and data bundles are the same.

 The easiest way to do e2e testing is to run jostler in one terminal and run data.go in another terminal as shown below: